SevenHills Hospital

 SevenHills Hospital is a group of three private hospitals, operating under central management, in Mumbai, Maharashtra, and Visakhapatnam, Andhra Pradesh, India.
 The Visakhapatnam branch opened in 1986, and the Mumbai branch opened in 2010.
-The Mumbai hospital was the result of a Rs 10 billion public-private partnership between SevenHills and Brihanmumbai Municipal Corporation (BMC).
+The Mumbai hospital was the result of a ₹10 billion public-private partnership between SevenHills and Brihanmumbai Municipal Corporation (BMC).
 At 17 acres and 2,000,000 sqft of built-up space, the Mumbai hospital was designed to be the country's largest hospital in a single location.
 A dedicated COVID-19 hospital was added in 2020.

 History and facilities

 In 2002, talks began between SevenHills and Brihanmumbai Municipal Corporation (BMC) to open a multi-specialty branch of the hospital in Mumbai.
 According to the resulting public-private partnership agreement, signed in 2005, BMC gave SevenHills a 60-year lease on a 17 acre plot in the Mumbai suburb of Andheri, near the Mumbai International Airport.
 In exchange, SevenHills agreed to reserve 20% (300) of its 1,500 beds for low-income patients who come through the BMC healthcare system, charging them at the same rate as offered by public hospitals.

 The funding for the project came from private capital and bank loans, and the majority stakeholder is Jitendra Das Maganti, M.D., the founder and managing director of the hospitals.
 The Mumbai hospital was inaugurated in July 2010 by the president of India, Pratibha Patil, which caused controversy as the hospital space for low-income patients was not ready.

 The Mumbai complex has a 2,000,000 sqft bghuilt-up area with plans for 1500 beds (300 for critical care), intensive care units for cardiology, burns, neonates, and paediatrics, and 36 operating rooms.
 The hospitals have services in over 30 specialties including Neurology and Neurosurgery, Cardiology, Oncology, Orthopedic Surgery, General Surgery and Laparoscopic Surgery, Emergency Services, Pediatrics, Otorhinolaryngology, Nephrology and Kidney Transplant, and Liver Transplantation.